 The historic farmhouse remains as it was in 1957.
 Efforts to conserve Laura’s furniture began in 2018 and continue to the present.
 Another completed restoration is the Wilder Family Walking Trail, where you can follow in the footsteps of the Wilder family.
 The trail was originally the path from the farmhouse to the Rock House.
 Known for its custom rock masonry, the Rock House was given to Laura and her husband, Almanzo, by their only daughter, Rose Lane.
 Visitors can tour the house where Laura – at 65 – wrote the first four Little House on the Prairie books.
 Learn more at lauraingallswilderhome.com.

 There are dozens of other special interest museums to be found in Missouri’s small towns.
-Discover more at VisitMO.com.
+Discover more at VisitMO.com and be sure to download the current issue of Leisure Group Travel for more historic group destinations.

 By Dave Bodle